CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

      rm $f
    done

-4) applied four patches to Kouba reference eclips routine from May 2017 to fix issues detected during validation:
+4) applied seven patches to Kouba reference eclips routine from May 2017 to fix issues detected during validation:
      - prevent NaNs appearing due to numerical noise at exact alignment
      - fix rotated X vector normalization problem when orbit is not perfectly circular
      - fix rotated X vector division by zero at orbit node
      - missing declaration for math functions leading to them being used as simple precision instead of double precision
+     - fix literal constants leading to them being used as simple precision instead of double precision
+     - fix abrupt switch back to nominal yaw in some beta crossing cases
+     - replaced projected planar geometry with spherical geometry in triangles solving
-     - fix literal constants leading to them being used as simple precision instead of double precision The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
+     - fix Beidou attitude in non-perfectly circular orbits The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
 In fact, as an additional precaution, we took care in the base sample generator program to avoid extracting sample points exactly at alignment (we extracted